beadsland/fixTracks/doc/README_Database.md

 podcasts issue episodes with strikingly similar titles over the years.
 When iTunes saves an mp3 file, it transliterates non-alphanumeric characters and truncates the string to allow for Windows file name restrictions.
-If another file is already present in the given folder with the same name, it chops off a few more characters and appends a number.
+If another file is already present in the given folder with the same name, it appends a number.
 This works fine if the like-named file is there to collide with.
 Not so much if the file has been moved to another device to recover disk space.

 As a result, when files were consolidated on the RAID, there were filename collisions.
 When those happen, the duplicates were stored to parallel folder